fedora-infra/bodhi/docs/man_pages/bodhi.rst

         Query for overrides related to a list of releases, given as a comma-separated list.
         <releases> is the release shortname, for example: F26 or F26,F25

+    ``--builds <builds>``

+        Query for overrides for a list of builds, given as a comma-separated list.
+        <builds> is the build NVR, for example: corebird-1.3-0.fc24

     ``--user <username>``

         Filter for overrides by the given username.